prismv/DB48X-on-DM42/doc/calc-help/equations.md

 'ROOT(ⒺStraight Wire Infinite;[B];[1_T])'
 ```

-The code below saves the reference value for comparison with the example 2 in ([B Field Finite Wire](#B Field Finite Wire)):
+The code below saves the reference value for comparison with the example 2 in [B Field Finite Wire](#B Field Finite Wire):
 ```rpl
 @ Save the reference value for comparison below
 B0=B